SoK: Differential Privacies: Background knowledge (B)

-The first, \emph{active partial knowledge DP}, quantifies over all possible values of the background knowledge.
-It was introduced in~\cite{bhaskar2011noiseless,bassily2013coupled} and reformulated in~\cite{desfontaines2019differential} to clarify that it implicitly assumes an active attacker.
+This formalization can then be used to adapt noiseless privacy to a risk model similar to $\epsdel$-DP, in the case of an active or a passive attacker.
+The active variant, \emph{active partial knowledge differential privacy} (APKDP), quantifies over all possible values of the background knowledge.
+It was first introduced in~\cite{bhaskar2011noiseless,bassily2013coupled} as \emph{noiseless privacy} and reformulated in~\cite{desfontaines2019differential} to clarify that it implicitly assumes an active attacker.